-Featured image credit: RBINS
+Featured image credit: Ross Halfin.

 Artist Christopher Samuel explores themes of stigma, belonging and agency in a new exhibition about stories missing from history at Birmingham Museum & Art Gallery.